lestrrat-go/gcp-auto-lb-clean/README.md

 catch these, we look for target http(s) proxies that have not yet been found during the search in the above operation, and check those as well.

-Both of these combined will cover
+Both of these combined will cover most cases.

+Lastly, the target proxy for the corresponding load balancers must be at least 1 hour old in order to be deleted.
+This is to prevent accidental deletes while the proxies are being initialized.

 # DELETING SERVICE LOAD BALANCERS